About these Terms

 16. Dispute resolution

-- (b) the mediator must be jointly agreed in writing by the parties.
-Failing agreement within 10 Business Days, the mediator will be appointed by the chairperson of AMINZ (or nominee), whose decision is final;
+- (b) the mediator will be a person jointly agreed in writing by the parties.
+If the parties cannot agree on a mediator within 10 Business Days of the notice requiring mediation, the mediator will be appointed by the chairperson of AMINZ (or their nominee), whose decision is final;

 - (a) seek urgent interlocutory relief;